Laura J. van 't Veer: Career

 In 2003, van 't Veer cofounded Agendia B.V. in 2003, serving as the chief operating officer of Agendia B.V. until June 12, 2007.
 In this company, she contributed her invention, MammaPrint.
 The New England Journal of Medicine published a trial on the MINDACT that 46% of clinically high-risk breast cancer patients can safely avoid chemotherapy treatment according to the low-risk MammaPrint test result.
 She continues her work with the company today as chief research officer.
 She was featured in the cover story of the May–June 2006 issue of Cancer World.
 With her colleagues in the field, she has been awarded a number of patents related to cancer treatment.
 She has been a member of the Science Policy and Government Affairs Committee of the American Association for Cancer Research since 2014.
 From 2013 to 2014, she was a member of the Education and Training Committee.
 She has more than 80 peer reviewed publications to her name.

 van't Veer's research focuses on personalized medicine by analyzing the specific genetic makeup of both the individual tumors and patients.
 The result of this individualization is the opportunity for physicians to treat their patients with the most effective selection of therapy.

-van 't Veer's MammaPrint is a software technology that assesses a cancer patient's risk of recurring of breast cancer to better triage the need for costly and straining chemotherapy treatment.
+van 't Veer's MammaPrint is a software technology that assesses a cancer patient's risk of recurrence of breast cancer to better triage the need for costly and straining chemotherapy treatment.
 MammaPrint led van't Veer to win the 2015 European Inventors Award.The societal benefit is reducing the exposure of chemotherapy to patients that do not need it.
 Agendia was ranked in 2015 as one of the "world’s 14 leading molecular diagnostics firms by revenue."